zalando-incubator/kube-ingress-aws-controller/README.md

   is determined from EC2 tags of instance on which Ingress Controller pod is started.

 `CUSTOM_FILTERS` is a list of filters separated by spaces.
-Each filter has a form of `name=value` where name is one of names that are recognized of EC2 API (you can find list [here](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html)) and value is value of a filter.
+Each filter has a form of `name=value` where name is one of names that are recognized by the EC2 API (you can find list [here](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html)) and value is value of a filter.
 For example:

 * `tag-key=test` will filter instances that has tag named `test`.